martinconnarty/honeypotter/README.md

 ## Future Plan

-- Check for vulnerabilities in this tool itself!
+- Test for vulnerabilities in this tool itself!

 - I want to add more config files that more accurately imitate the behaviours of various services.